RubyKnight01/LTE-Bufferbloat-Fix/SCRIPTS.md

 ---

-## Script 3: Disable Hardware Offloading (In this case specifically for the GLi.Inet router)
+## Disable Hardware Offloading (In this case specifically for the GLi.Inet router)

-**⚠️ CRITICAL:** This must be run manually **before** enabling the other scripts.
-Hardware offloading bypasses the CPU entirely, making SQM ineffective.

-### Run Once via CLI
+Run Once via CLI

 Copy and paste this entire block into your SSH session: